-Ideally, you want to hit your target LSAT score on the June 2017 LSAT, so that you can spend your summer working on your law school applications.
+Ideally, you want to hit your target LSAT score on one of the many LSATs held this year, giving yourself enough time to work on your law school applications.
 The reason for this is rolling admissions, which we will discuss in more detail when we get to step 5.

-Given step 1, it is imperative that you start your LSAT prep as early in 2017 as possible.
-Remember, the LSAT is testing a way of thinking so it can take longer to improve.
+Given step 1, it is imperative that you start your LSAT prep as early in this new LSAT year as possible.

 But the vast majority of any student’s improvement on the LSAT comes from the second step of the process, which is taking what you have learned and practicing under time pressure on as many real practice LSATs as possible.

 This reality is precisely why LSATMax offers students instant access to every LSAT practice exam in flexible packages that meet any student's needs.